hassio-addons/addon-motioneye/README.md

 motionEye is a popular frontend to the camera software called motion.
 This add-on provides both, allowing you to add your camera's to your Hass.io setup.

-motionEye is Open Source CCTV and NVR, that is elegant and real easy to use.
+motionEye is Open Source CCTV and NVR, that is elegant and really easy to use.
 It can be used as a Baby Monitor, Construction Site Montage Viewer, Store Camera DVR, Garden Security, and much more.

-Some cool feature of motionEye:
+Some cool features of motionEye:

 - Support for a ridiculous amount of cameras, including IP cams.
 - Add multiple cameras by hooking up multiple motionEye instances together.